Emerging markets decline amid escalating US-Iran tensions

 Takeaway

-Continued geopolitical tensions may lead to further volatility in emerging markets.
+Continued geopolitical tensions may lead to further market instability in emerging economies.

 Global markets, investing, and macroeconomics from a premier financial newsroom.